google/fonts/ofl/gothica1/upstream_info.md

 ### Onboarding History

 The font was onboarded to Google Fonts via PR #1459 ("korean families r01: added"), authored by Marc Foley and merged on 2018-03-13.
-This PR was a batch addition of multiple Korean font families.
+[PR #1459](https://github.com/google/fonts/pull/1459) was a batch addition of multiple Korean font families.
 The PR body states: "Korean Font binaries have been mastered by Aaron Bell."
 The PR was part of a larger Korean fonts initiative.

 Commit in google/fonts: `16680f8688ffcd467d2eb2146a9ce0343404581d`